Killer whale who grieved for 17 days carrying her dead calf is pregnant again

-(CNN)Two years ago, the world watched with a heavy heart as a mother orca carried along her dead new-born for more than two weeks.
+(CNN)Two years ago, the world watched with a heavy heart as a mother orca carried along her dead newborn for more than two weeks.
 Now, that same orca is pregnant again.

 Tahlequah, or J35, as she's known by researchers, isn't the only Southern Resident orca expecting.